-After a U.S. Supreme

-Court battle, Washington

-enacts the "Top 2

-Primary" that allows

-voters to choose any

-candidate regardless of

-party preference.
+After a U.S. Supreme Court battle, Washington enacts the "Top 2 Primary" that allows voters to choose any candidate regardless of party preference.

-Legislation passes to let 17-year-olds vote in a Primary election if they'll be 18 by time of the General, beginning in January 2022.
+Law goes into effect allowing 17-year-olds to vote in a Primary Election if they will be 18 by the November General Election.